workfi-tools/Grants-Program/applications/workfi_tools.md

 usage of other languages (like ink! for WASM smart-contracts) to make the functionality available as widely as possible.

-The tools that we are building should provide dApp/DAO/solution developers a solid abstraction layer so that they can focus more on business logic and spend less time on designing and implementing booking and/or reputation systems themselves.
-As there are many industries involving lending/renting (labour, real estate, cars, taxi, manufacturing means, etc) and the need to digitize reputation/trust (basically all the services and products that can be provided of different quality), we believe that our solutions will be of great utility for other creators.
+The tools that we are building should provide dApp/DAO/solution developers a solid abstraction layer so that they can focus more on business logic and spend less time on designing and implementing a reputation system themselves.
+As there are many industries that need to digitize reputation/trust (basically all the services and products that can be provided of different quality, from dental treatment to cars), we believe that our solutions will be of great utility for other creators.
 Also, we are going to use them as well and build commercial services on top of them.

 As the decentralized systems are expected to be trustless, the solutions have to be fraud-resistant besides serving their main purpose.